JeremyLARDENOIS/pokemon-python/README.md

 - Make a multi-platform server (several combat instances at the same time)
 - Alert the client if the server crashes
 - Record the user's network protocol
-- Add library `typing` and use of it
 - Implement tests
 - Implement defense/armor caracteristics
 - Create differents class of player